 No snacking – "Drinking or eating between meals was never allowed," Susanna shares, "unless in case of sickness which seldom happened."

-Choosing meals – The children were expected to eat what was served.
+Choosing meals – Susanna expected the children to eat what was served.
 "They were never suffered [permitted] to choose their meat, but always made to eat such things as were provided by the family," Susanna wrote.

 Medicine – "They were so constantly used to eat and drink what was given them," she remembers, "that when any of them was ill there was no difficulty in making them take the most unpleasant medicine."

-Polite speech – Susanna expected her children to be polite.
-If they wanted something they were to ask, and were given "nothing they cried for, and instructed to speak handsomely for what they wanted."
+Polite speech – The children were given "nothing they cried for, and instructed to speak handsomely for what they wanted."

 No lying – Susanna believed that children were tempted to lie when they feared punishment.
 "To prevent this," she reasoned, "a law was made that whoever was charged with a fault, of which they were guilty, if they would ingenuously confess it, and promise to amend," they would not be punished.